-AriensCo CFO and Treasurer Mark Olsen shares his advice for succession planning.
+AriensCo CFO and treasurer Mark Olsen shares his advice for successful planning.

 Did you know that only 30 percent of family-owned companies last into a second generation, and then only 12 percent last a third generation?
 Regardless of where you are in the lifecycle of your business, it’s never too early to plan for the future, and if that future includes a succession to another family member, there is no time like the present to start working toward that goal.

 Ask yourself, “What is the objective or mission statement of the business?”
 Profit?
 Legacy?
 Financial security?
 Social change?
 Then ask yourself, “What am I building the business for?”
 To sell?
 So I can retire?
 For my children?
 For the community?
 All are valid reasons and should be communicated to whomever is set to follow in your footsteps.

 Start holding meetings with family members at least once a year.
 Include not just those active in the business, but also those who have an interest (such as kids), and begin to build a plan for the eventual transition to that next generation.
 Prepare a “State of the Business” that gets reviewed at that meeting.
 This might include a financial review, discussion about your hopes for the business after you retire, ideas on the future, plans for existing employees and what you want to leave as your legacy.
 If you have children in and outside the business, remember each person will have different views of fairness between the siblings as the torch is passed to that next generation.

 And don’t forget the loyal employees who have been with you for many years.
 Remember that they have needs, wants and families, and will be impacted by your decisions.
 Help them understand what is taking place so they can feel secure throughout the transition.